10 Tips on Impressing Your Boss

 Have Any Tips on How to Impress Your Boss?

-If you know of any other ways to impress your boss, include them in the comments below.
+If you know of any other ways to impress your boss, please include them in the comments below.
 If you have any stories to share about how you impressed your boss or if you were impressed by something one of your employees did, share them in the comments below as well.

 © 2014 David Livermore